qrefine/qr-tests-cluster/README.md

 #### a) Select structure-candidates.

-   * Select ~10-20 P1 structures from PDB and prepare them for quantim refinement.
+   * Select ~10-20 P1 structures from PDB and prepare them for quantum refinement.

 #### b) Pre-screen by preliminary SE refinement.